swindon-rs/swindon/docs/config/main.rst

    Note that headers are subject to change at any time.

+.. opt:: debug-logging

+   Enables logging of requests into stderr.
+This is usually useful for local debugging.
+Better logging functionality will be available in next release.

+   .. versionadded:: v0.6.3

 .. opt:: server-name

    Server name that will be sent in ``Server`` header.
 By default it's